 The Oji Group's Compliance Department (Corporate Governance Division, Oji Holdings Co., Ltd.) formulates policies and measures to promote business ethics and compliance.
 The Oji Group Corporate Code of Conduct, Behavior Standard, and Regulations for Prevention of Corruption are formulated by the Oji Holdings and the Legal Department (also within the Corporate Governance Headquarters), and are reviewed and revised as necessary after their necessity and effectiveness are checked on a regular basis.

 We have built a compliance network by staffing compliance managers and compliance promotion leaders at Groupʼs companies all over the world.
 These members work together with the Corporate Compliance Department and act as facilitators who help spread measures appropriately to employees of each company.
 They also strive to raise awareness of compliance among employees by playing the leading role in the compliance promotion activities of each company.

-We have a system under which a compliance violation that has occurred within the Group is immediately reported from the department where it occurred to the General Affairs Department, the Corporate Compliance Department, and the General Manager of the Corporate Governance Division, and then to the Group CEO in accordance with the Group Risk Management Regulations.
+In case a violation of compliance occurs within the Group, the Dept. where it occurred report immediately to the General Aﬀairs Dept., the Compliance Dept., the Director and the General Manager of the Corporate Governance Div., and then to the Group CEO, following the "Group Risk Management Regulations."

 The Compliance Dept. takes the lead in investigating the facts and causes of incidents, and taking measures to prevent a recurrence, in cooperation with the compliance oﬃcers of the operating companies and companies where the incidents occurred.

 For cases based on reports from the Business Ethics Helpline, investigations are carried out in compliance with the Whistleblower Protection Act, paying attention to the protection of whistleblowers.